-Modernize your backups with “Take Control of Backing Up Your Mac”
+Protect your data with “Take Control of Backing Up Your Mac, Second Edition”

 Could you get back to work quickly and without data loss if your drive were to fail, or if your Mac were dropped or stolen?
 I hope the answer is yes, but either way, Joe Kissell’s “Take Control of Backing Up Your Mac, Second Edition” has the information you need to ensure that all – and I do mean all – your data is protected in case of crash, corruption, or calamity.

 The 201-page second edition has been significantly updated to cover all the changes to the backup world in the last 2 years – it’s normally $20, but the 30% MUG discount drops that to $14.
 Learn more about the book via the coupon-loaded link below.

 For those who already have a backup strategy (good!), Joe has poured a great deal of thought into the “Reassess Your Backup Strategy” chapter especially for you.
 Give it a read to find out if you should be adjusting the way you make backups given new features in Time Machine, improvements in online backup services, changes in available backup hardware, and updates to key software packages.
 Also note the new “Teach This Book” section, which has links to a one-page handout and a PDF-based presentation that you can use to help others improve their backups (it’s easier to help them make backups than to try to recover their data later!).